whitemike889/app-gradle-plugin/USER_GUIDE.md

 $ ./gradlew appengineShowConfiguration
 ```

-If you wish to customize the plugin further, the standard plugin can be configured using the `appengine`
+If you wish to customize the plugin further, the plugin can be configured using the `appengine`
 configuration closure.

 ```groovy